ryan-roemer/loose-bits/_posts/2012-11-15-nodedc-amd-requirejs-talk.md

 ## Source Code and Demo

 The [source][amd_source] for the presentation is available on GitHub.
-The repository further includes all of the [demonstation code][demo] I used to create a shared JavaScript library and then expose it via the frontend (as straight JavaScript) and the backend (as a REST service).
+The repository further includes all of the [demonstration code][demo] I used to create a shared JavaScript library and then expose it via the frontend (as straight JavaScript) and the backend (as a REST service).

-The talk and the source give a good overview and runthrough of how to implement simple shared code, but give a better sense of the final result, here is a RequireJS-compliant code module (for shuffling elements in a string) that has an [underscore][underscore] dependency, as works in both browser JavaScript
+The talk and the source give a good overview and run-through of how to implement simple shared code, but give a better sense of the final result, here is a RequireJS-compliant code module (for shuffling elements in a string) that has an [underscore][underscore] dependency, as works in both browser JavaScript